vivekrakholiya/trigger_rop_when_cpu_idel/README.md

 # trigger_rop_when_cpu_idel
-trigger your mantra, fatch and usd rop render when your cpu is low use. this is very usefull when you have two seperat houdini file to render over night but you know one file only take half of the night to render and you dont need to press render button in other houdini file.
+trigger your mantra, fetch, and usd rop render when your CPU is low use.
+This is very useful when you have two separate Houdini files to render overnight but you know one file only takes half of the night to render and you don't need to press the render button in other Houdini files.

+make one self-tool and past this python script into the python tab.